Part V

 When the environment is dangerous or chaotic, the psyche decides that Flow is the enemy.
 Safety is found only in Structure/Yang; Flow/Yin is treated as a threat.

 In this adaptation, rigidity becomes the anxiety-management strategy; “Iron Grip” is the energetic label for that locked-down pattern.
+In the body it often feels like clenching, checking, rehearsing, and trying to outrun uncertainty by scripting every variable.

 The Energetic Dynamic: The Flow/Yin pole is exiled.
 The Structure/Yang pole becomes a prison warden—polarity frozen into rigidity rather than allowed to move.
+Life is reduced to lists, rules, and correctness.

 The Distortion: The Magician becomes the Micromanager.
 The Warrior becomes the Critic.